 Every state has certain time limits, called “statutes of limitations,” that govern the period during which you must file a personal injury lawsuit.
 In some states, for example, you may have as little as one year to file a lawsuit from an automobile accident.
 If you miss the statutory deadline for filing a case, your case is thrown out of court.
 The statute of limitation in Texas for personal injury and wrongful death cases is generally two years from the date of the incident.

-What are the Statutes of Limitations?
+What Are the Statutes of Limitations?

-The statutes of limitations are time frames in which you have to file a lawsuit.
+The statutes of limitations are the time frames in which you have to file a lawsuit.
 When the statute of limitations expires on your case, you simply don’t have a case anymore.

-Statutes of limitation differ not only from state to state, but also in regard to the kinds of lawsuits involved.
-In some states the statute of limitations for medical malpractice, suits against governmental agencies, and wrongful death actions is shorter than that for other types of personal injury cases.
+Statutes of limitation differ not only from state to state but also in regard to the kinds of lawsuits involved.
+In some states, the statute of limitations for medical malpractice, suits against governmental agencies, and wrongful death actions is shorter than that for other types of personal injury cases.

 In general, however, the statute of limitations for personal injury cases is from one to three years, and the time begins from the time of the accident.